envisioning/vocab/src/content/articles/asl-ai-safety-level.md

 ---
-generality:
-  - 0.7
-  - 0.675
-  - 0.65
-  - 0.625
-  - 0.6
-  - 0.575
-  - 0.55
 slug: asl-ai-safety-level
-summary:
-  Tiered system for categorizing the risk levels associated with AI systems to guide their development and deployment responsibly.
+summary: Tiered system for categorizing the risk levels associated with AI systems to guide their development and deployment responsibly.
 title: ASL (AI Safety Level)
 ---